How Pet-Friendly is St. Augustine?

 If you are lucky enough to be visiting the oldest city during the week, you should add a free outdoor concert to your list of things to do with your dog(s).

 The Concerts in the Plaza series runs from the end of May through September.
-Local and regional musicians perform every Thursday evening from 7 to 9 p.m. in the Plaza de la Constitución.
-All you need is a chair or blanket and your fur ball to enjoy an evening of tunes outside.
+Local and regional musicians perform every Thursday evening from 7:00 to 9:00 p.m. in the Plaza de la Constitución.
+All you need is a chair or blanket and your furball to enjoy an evening of tunes outside.

-Between May and September on Wednesday evenings, beginning at 6 p.m., Music by the Sea concerts are held at the pier in St. Augustine Beach.
-You can listen to music and bring food and drinks in your cooler, or buy a meal from the spotlight restaurant supplying the food that week.
+Between May and September on Wednesday evenings, beginning at 7:00 p.m., Music by the Sea concerts are held at the pier in St. Augustine Beach.
+You can listen to music and bring food and drinks in your cooler, or buy a meal from the spotlight restaurant supplying the refreshments that week.

-Lots of people attend these concerts so you may want to keep your pet’s leash short so he’s not smelling every other person that walks by.
-I’m always surprised, but there are those people that just don’t like dogs and you have to be respectful.
+Lots of people attend these concerts, so you may want to keep your pet's leash short so he's not smelling every other person who walks by.
+I'm always surprised, but there are those people that just don't like dogs and you have to be respectful.

-As long as you trust your dog not to flip the boat, you can explore St. Augustine’s coastal waters by renting a kayak.
+As long as you trust your dog not to flip the boat, you can explore St. Augustine's coastal waters by renting a kayak.
 You could even take a dolphin tour with St. Augustine Eco Tours— just give them a heads-up that you are bringing your dog when you make the reservation.
-I don’t recommend letting your dog jump in the water though, only because there are so many oyster beds they can cut their paws on.
+Scenic Cruise is another option for taking your dog out onto the local waterways.
+I don't recommend letting your dog jump in the water though, only because there are so many oyster beds they can cut their paws on.
 If you pull up on a sandy beach, of course, they should be okay for a swim.

 If you plan on renting a boat, a doggy life jacket might be a good idea (just like a life jacket for you might be a good idea).
 Even if your dog can swim, you should be wary of the strong currents.
 Shade is another thing to consider.
 Some of the beaches you can pull up on have trees and offer a reprieve from the sun, but an umbrella or makeshift tent area on the boat may be needed to keep your pet cool.